-The LCP requires that the City maintain water reserves at 5 percent over average daily demand at all times and 130 percent over average weekly demand during the peak summer months, in addition to a minimum storage capacity for fire and other emergency needs.
-The most recent water monitoring report released by the Northern Cities Management Area Technical Group, dated April 28, 2014, states that the City of Pismo Beach's water demand in 2013 was 2,148 acre feet (AF), while the City's water supply was approximately 32% above that demand at 2,836 AF.
-Thus the City does appear to be in compliance with the LCP's water supply requirements.
-Currently, the City's supply of water is sourced from Lopez Lake (896 AF), the State Water Project (1,240 AF), and local groundwater (700 AF).
+According to the City's Public Works Department, the City's 2015 water supply and usage calculations showed that supply totaled 3,228 AF.
+The City is currently only receiving 20% of both its base SWP allocation of 1,100 AF (220 AF) and its drought buffer allocation (248 AF), as well as 90% of its allocated water from Lake Lopez (803 AF).
+The City is receiving 772 AF of water from San Luis Obispo County's unallocated excess State water, and also has 1,477 AF of unused reserves from previous years' Lake Lopez and State water deliveries.
+The City's typical water demand is 1,950 AF, and its required reduced water usage due to the State Water Resources Control Board's mandatory 24% water curtailment requirement to address the current drought situation is 1,482 AF.
+Based on these numbers, the City is currently consuming roughly 46% of its available water supply.
 However, the 2014 water monitoring report also notes that all three water sources are under threat by continued drought.
 Lopez Lake is currently at 38 percent capacity, the Department of Water Resources is contemplating further State Water Project delivery reductions, and groundwater levels are at historic lows.
 The Mitigated Negative Declaration (MND) prepared for the project does not address whether the City is able to expand water service to new development in light of the recent water reductions required by Executive Order B-29-15.
 Additionally, the MND for the project determined that the City has the wastewater treatment capacity to serve the project, but based its determination on a 2011 population expansion prediction rather than current population statistics.
-In order to ensure that the City has adequate water and sewer services to meet the proposed project's needs as required by the LCP, Special Condition 11b requires the Applicant to submit evidence that the City has adequate water and sewer services to serve the development without resulting in adverse impacts to coastal resources, and that the City will serve the property with water and sewer services.
+In order to ensure that the City has adequate water and sewer services to meet the proposed project's needs as required by the LCP, Special Condition 12b requires the Applicant to submit evidence that the City has adequate and sustainable long term water and sewer services to serve the development without resulting in adverse impacts to coastal resources, and that the City will serve the property with water and sewer services.